Chrisdes-99/WavezProject/README.md

   ![image](./images/Composite.png)

- > ## Phase III
- > You will need to schedule a check-in with the TA (during lab hours or office hours).
-Your entire team must be present.
- > * Before the meeting you should perform a sprint plan like you did in Phase II
- > * In the meeting with your TA you will discuss:
- >   - How effective your last sprint was (each member should talk about what they did)
- >   - Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
- >   - Any bugs you've identified and created issues for during the sprint.
-Do you plan on fixing them in the next sprint or are they lower priority?
- >   - What tasks you are planning for this next sprint.

  > ## Final deliverable
  > All group members will give a demo to the TA during lab time.
 The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.
  > Before the demo, you should do the following: